Integrations in Multiple Regions

 Syncing components between regions

-When you publish a component, the component is published to a single region.
+When you publish a component, it is published to a single region.

-If you would like to publish a built component to multiple regions, you will need to log in to each region and run prism components:publish
+To publish a built component to multiple regions, you must log in to each region and run prism components:publish

 .

 Alternatively, you can store a refresh token for each region.
-Then, you can push the component to whichever region you like:
+Then, you can deploy the component to any desired region:

 # Publish to default US commercial region